BART offers opportunities to support our aims in very practical ways depending upon your experience and availability.

 BART Beacons

 The easiest way you can volunteer is by becoming a BART Beacon.
-For other ways to get involved, please see the bottom of this page.

 BART Beacons are our way of establishing a network of individuals and groups across the catchment who feed back news from their own area for the benefit of all.
 BART Beacons is a non-committal form of volunteering which forms our “eyes and ears” on the ground.
 Volunteers let us know of any issues or opportunities when walking their local stretch(es) of river, stream or brook.
 BART Beacons allow BART to monitor a far greater area of river than our staff could on their own.